crespire/crespire/resume.md

 * Implements a frontend e-Commerce store front application in ReactJS
 * Deploys react router for simple two page navigation
 * Tracks a user's cart items and checkout information
-* Employs a multi-step checkout flow with custom hook for input validation
+* Employs a multi-step checkout flow with custom form hook for input validation
 * Styled with Tailwind

 ### Chess